FAQ

 All of our members of Chambers, including our most junior tenants, have complete autonomy to develop their practice as they wish.

 Some of our juniors then decide to focus on areas of particular interest within a year or two after taking tenancy, whereas others maintain a broad practice throughout their tenancy.
-We are proud of our exceptionally supportive clerks, who are committed to helping each member of Chambers to establish a practice which reflects their own interests.
+Whatever choice they make, their clerks will support them.
+This is exceptional at the Bar.

 Are pupils in competition with each other?